ChakirALIEdu/Masters-Research/INSPIRATION/3-Research questions.md

 > What happens to agency when privacy (or lack thereof) is not a choice, but a precondition of access?

-> ""Exposure and visibility thus become **consent** in the eyes of others."
+"Exposure and visibility thus become **consent** in the eyes of others."
 You are seen, therefore you are accessible, therefore you are my possession if I so choose.